 - Pass the open-resource written exam with a minimum score of 84%

 Saint Francis Medical Center is an approved provider of continuing nursing education by the Midwest Multistate Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 16 contact hours provided.

-Pediatric Healthcare providers who participate in the resuscitation of infants and children at risk for cardiac and / or respiratory distress/ and/or required to have current credentialing in PALS.
+Pediatric Healthcare providers who participate in the resuscitation of infants and children at risk for cardiac and / or respiratory distress, or who are required to have current credentialing in PALS

-Participant must be a “Current Healthcare Provider in CPR” and competent in recognition and interpretation of basic arrhythmias.
-A well prepared student is mandatory.
+Participant must have current BLS and be competent in recognition and interpretation of basic arrhythmias.
+A well-prepared student is mandatory.
 Students are given materials to study prior to class and must be ready to turn in a copy of their Pre-Course Assessment at the start of class.

 To register, call Training and Development at 573-331-5107.